Boulder, Colorado: Transportation

 Since Boulder has operated under residential growth control ordinances since 1976, the growth of employment in the city has far outstripped population growth.
 Considerable road traffic enters the city each morning and leaves each afternoon, since many employees live in Longmont, Lafayette, Louisville, Broomfield, Westminster, and Denver.
 Boulder is served by US 36 and a variety of state highways.
 Parking regulations in Boulder have been explicitly designed to discourage parking by commuters and to encourage the use of mass transit, with mixed results.

 Over the years, Boulder has made significant investments in the multi-modal network.
 The city is now well known for its grade-separated bicycle and pedestrian paths, which are integrated into a network of bicycle lanes, cycle tracks, and on-street bicycle routes.
-Boulder also provides a community transit network that connects downtown, the University of Colorado campuses, and local shopping amenities.
-While the city has no rail transit, local and regional shuttle busses are funded by a variety of sources.
+Boulder provides a community transit network that connects downtown, the University of Colorado campuses, and local shopping amenities.
+Boulder has no rail transit.
+Local and regional shuttle busses are funded by a variety of sources.
 Due in part to these investments in pedestrian, bicycle, and transit infrastructure, Boulder has been recognized both nationally and internationally for its transportation system.

-In 2009, the Boulder metropolitan statistical area (MSA) ranked as the fourth highest in the United States for percentage of commuters who biked to work (5.4 percent).
-In 2013, the Boulder MSA ranked as the fourth lowest in the United States for percentage of workers who commuted by private automobile (71.9 percent).
+In 2009, the Boulder metropolitan statistical area (MSA) ranked as the fourth highest in the United States for percentage of commuters who biked to work, at 5.4 percent.
+In 2013, the Boulder MSA ranked as the fourth lowest in the United States for percentage of workers who commuted by private automobile, at 71.9 percent.
 During the same time period, 11.1 percent of Boulder area workers had no commute whatsoever: they worked out of the home.

-Transit
+Bus service

 Boulder has an extensive bus system operated by the Regional Transportation District (RTD).
 The HOP, SKIP, JUMP, Bound, DASH and Stampede routes run throughout the city and connect to nearby communities with departures every ten minutes during peak hours, Monday-Friday.
 Other routes, such as the 204, 205, 206, 208 and 209 depart every 15 to 30 minutes.
 Regional routes, traveling between nearby cities such as Longmont (BOLT, J), Golden (GS), and Denver (Flatiron Flyer, a bus rapid transit route), as well as Denver International Airport (AB), are also available.
 There are over 100 scheduled daily bus trips on seven routes that run between Boulder and Denver on weekdays.

+Railroads

+Freight service is provided by Union Pacific and BNSF.

+Currently there is no intercity passenger service.
+The last remaining services connecting the Front Range cities ceased with the formation of Amtrak in 1971.

 Future transit plans

+Front Range Passenger Rail is a current proposal (as of 2023) to link the cities from Pueblo in the south, north to Fort Collins and possibly to Cheyenne, Wyoming.